General Surgery procedures

 • Damage to sphincter muscles resulting in leakage problems after surgery

 Haemorrhoidectomy surgery can be painful afterwards.
 Patients will have some local anaesthetic injected into the area; this will numb the pain for a few hours.
 If the surgeon has placed a dressing pack in the anus this will be removed before discharge.
 Patients are allowed to eat and drink as soon as they feel able.
 Patients will normally be able to go home on the same day as the operation.
 Patients will be given painkillers to take by mouth; you should take these regularly to prevent pain coming on.
-Patients may also be given an antibiotic, Metronidazole (Flagyl) to take for 7 days after the operation; this has been shown to help with the discomfort.
-Patients will experience discomfort when they first open their bowels after the operation, it is important that they do not avoid going to the lavatory.
-This discomfort will get better.
-Patients are given a regular stool softener to take for 4-6 weeks and are advised to avoid straining.
-Patients are encouraged to keep mobile after the procedure.
-They should avoid heavy lifting or increased physical activities for about 6 weeks.
-Patients can normally resume driving after about 2 weeks, but this may vary.
-Patients are normally reviewed in clinic around 6 weeks after the operation, but they can be seen sooner if there are problems.
+Patients may also be given an antibiotic to take for 7 days after the operation, which has been shown to help with any discomfort.

 GWS Face